chmln/sd/README.md

 Find & replace expressions are split up, which makes them easy to read and write.
 No more messing with unclosed and escaped slashes.

+**Smart, common-sense defaults**

+Smart-cased regular expressions also come with a sane syntax that's not opt-in.
+Defaults follow common sense and are tailored for typical daily use.

+**High performance**

+Multiple times faster than `sed` beyond trivial cases.
+(Benchmarks incoming).

 ## Comparison to sed

 While sed does a whole lot more, `sd` focuses on doing just one thing and doing it well.